typhdotcom/diaspora/README.md

 * **Cone** (single observer): adds n - 1 cycles
 * **Suspension** (two isolated observers): adds 2(n - 1) cycles

 The formula b₁(susp(G)) = b₁(cone(G)) + (n - 1) says the second observer contributes exactly as much as the first.
 If the poles were connected, we'd lose one cycle (the triangle through both poles and any original vertex would become exact).
-Their isolation is precisely what maximizes the topological yield.
+Their isolation maximizes the topological yield.

 ### `Diaspora/Hodge/PetersenGraph.lean`